tanyaryabov/ML/Recommendation_System/README.md

 ### Content-based Filtering

 Unlike collaborative methods that only rely on user-item interactions, content-based approaches use additional information about users and/or items.
-This approach utilizes a series of discrete characteristics of an item to recommend other items with similar properties.
+This approach utilizes a series of discrete characteristics of an item to recommend other items with similar properties.Cancel changes

 ### Hybrid Recommender
 This one combines the previous two approaches.